 PI: Katrin J. Svensson, Ph.D.

-Assistant Professor at Stanford School of Medicine
+Associate Professor, Department of Pathology, Stanford School of Medicine

 Associate Editor, Endocrine Reviews